 oTENTik Camping Experience at La Mauricie National Park

-- The 12 3-season units at Mistagance campground are open from May 14 to October 12 2020
+The 12 3-season units at Mistagance campground are open only during the summer season.

 - September 4-5-6